-At December 31, 2012, accumulated earnings held by non-U.S. subsidiaries totaled \$969.8 million.
-Of this amount, approximately \$380.6 million is attributable to earnings of our foreign subsidiaries that are considered "pass-through" entities for U.S. income tax purposes.
+At December 31, 2014, accumulated earnings held by non-U.S. subsidiaries totaled \$1,004.5 million (at December 31, 2013 \$1,072.9 million).
+Of this amount, approximately \$393.7 million (at December 31, 2013 \$422.3 million) is attributable to earnings of the Company's foreign subsidiaries that are considered "pass-through" entities for U.S. income tax purposes.
 Since the Company accounts for U.S. income taxes on these earnings on a current basis, no additional U.S. tax consequences would result from the repatriation of these earnings other than that which would be due arising from currency fluctuations between the time the earnings are reported for U.S. tax purposes and when they are remitted.
-With respect to certain of these subsidiaries' accumulated earnings (approximately \$297.5 as of December 31, 2012), repatriation would result in additional foreign taxes in the form of dividend withholding tax imposed on the recipient of the distribution or dividend distribution tax imposed on the payor of the distribution.
+With respect to certain of these subsidiaries' accumulated earnings (approximately \$293.0 million and \$318.7 million as of December 31, 2014 and December 31, 2013, respectively), repatriation would result in additional foreign taxes in the form of dividend withholding tax imposed on the recipient of the distribution or dividend distribution tax imposed on the payor of the distribution.
 The Company has not provided for its proportionate share of these additional foreign taxes as it does not intend to repatriate these earnings in the foreseeable future.
 For the same reason, the Company has not provided deferred U.S. tax on cumulative translation adjustments associated with these earnings.

 The remainder of the accumulated earnings are attributable to non-U.S. subsidiaries that are not considered "pass-through" entities for U.S. tax purposes.
 The Company's U.S. tax basis in the stock of most of these entities exceeds its book basis.
-It is therefore not permitted to establish a deferred tax asset pursuant to ASC 740 as this difference will not reverse in the foreseeable future.
-In the instances in which the Company's book basis exceeds its U.S. tax basis, no deferred tax liability has been established as the Company considers the earnings of those entities to be indefinitely reinvested.
+Establishing a deferred tax asset pursuant to ASC Topic 740 is not permitted as this difference will not reverse in the foreseeable future.
+In the instances in which the Company's book basis were to exceed its U.S. tax basis, no deferred tax liability would be established as the Company would consider the earnings of those entities to be indefinitely reinvested.